Power of Attorney kit (ACT)

 Why do I need an Enduring Power of Attorney?

 If there is no Enduring Power of Attorney in place, a guardianship order may need to be made to control a person's affairs.
 For most people, it's preferable to have the choice about who will act on their behalf, rather than allow that decision to be made by a Court, where the person has little say and no control over the process.
 A valid POA will help you to appoint a person that you trust to handle your affairs, instead of giving that power to the Courts.

 Does a POA have to be witnessed?

 Yes.
 In the ACT, a POA must be signed by the principal in the presence of 2 witnesses.
-For an Enduring Power of Attorney, one of the witnesses must be a person authorised to witness statutory declarations.
-A full list of eligible witnesses is inlcuded with all of our documents and kits.
+A full list of eligible witnesses and step-by-step signing instructions are included with this kit.

 "Great help" - Kathy F.